 In the gradual training sense restraint first gives rise to mindfulness and clear comprehension.
 Here the mind starts to feel its first experience of being in control, of being at the helm.
 Usually in our lives the senses are in control, and we have no freedom.
-As soon as there's a delightful object, straight away the senses go to it.
+As soon as there's a delightful object, straightaway the senses go to it.
 When an attractive person of the opposite sex passes by, the eyes go in that direction.
-As soon as a nice smell drifts up from the kitchen, the nose goes straight to it.
+As soon as a nice smell drifts up from the kitchen, the nose goes to it.
 As soon as there is an interesting conversation or pleasant music, the ears go straight to it.
 The senses are in control, not the mind, not wisdom.

-However, when one develops self-control and guarding of the senses, mindfulness finds room to grow.
-The mind acquires the power to know what is really going on, to direct the attention to that which is skilful and useful, and to resist getting lost in pointless entanglements and compulsive activities.
+However, when one develops self-control by guarding the senses, mindfulness finds room to grow.
+The mind acquires the power to know what is really going on, to direct attention to what is skillful and useful, and to resist getting lost in pointless entanglements and compulsive activities.
 When sense restraint gives rise to this mindfulness and clear comprehension, one starts to develop the foundation for the marvellous states of concentration where at last one sees the mind clearly for what it truly is.

-Concentration and Insight: Whatever You Think It Is, It's Something Else
+Concentration and Insight:

+Whatever You Think It Is, It's Something Else

-In the Suttas, we sometimes come across little phrases of great significance.
-One such phrase is: "Whatever you imagine it to be, it's always something else."
-2 This is one of the most profound descriptions of the Dhamma. we can find.
+In the suttas, we sometimes come across little phrases of great significance.
+One such phrase is: "Whatever you imagine it to be, it's always something else."2 This is one of the most profound descriptions of the Dhamma we can find.
 Whatever one conceives it to be, it's going to be something else.
-It is as true for Jhana and insight as it is for Nibbana itself.
-After having experienced one of these states, one realises how completely different the experience actually is from what you thought, read, and expected it to be.
+It is as true for Jhána and Insight as it is for Nibbána itself.
+After having experienced one of these states, one realizes how completely different the experience actually is from what you thought, read, and expected it to be.